 Hours: Monday - Thursday, 3 - 10 pm; Fridays, noon - 10 pm; weekends, 10 am - 10 pm (with brunch served 10 am - 2 pm)

 District: North Beach

-One of the newer kids on the block is the Epic Roasthouse.
-I recommend this for two reasons, they are located in a beautiful setting right along the water on the Embarcadero, near Folsom Street, and they also have amazing food.
+One of the newer kids on the block is EPIC Steak.
+I recommend this place for two reasons: they are located in a beautiful setting right along the water, and they also have amazing food.

 Address: 369 The Embarcadero